sagemath/sagewiki_to_gh-2022-10-10/days78.md

  * Mike Zabrocki (York university)

-== Lodging, funding, and other practical informations ==
+== Lodging and other practical informations ==

-There might be some limited funding available: more information to come.
+Some low cost accommodation are available at near UBC at: [[http://www.ubcconferences.com/accommodations/]].

-Check the [[https://sites.google.com/site/fpsac2016|FPSAC]] website for more practical informations on the Vancouver venue.
+The [[https://sites.google.com/site/fpsac2016|FPSAC]] conference will be held in downtown Vancouver, a 30 minutes bus ride from UBC.
+You can check the [[https://sites.google.com/site/fpsac2016/local-information|FPSAC venue page]] for more information and suggestion on affordable accommodation downtown.